-These stories of life on the moon captured the imagination of the people from one end of the U.S. to the other.
+But the stories of supposed life on the moon captured the imaginations of the people from one end of the U.S. to the other.
 Newspapers couldn't print them fast enough.
 Artists set out to recreate the images spoken of in the articles.

-Following the money, it seems obvious.
-Richard Adams Locke was the name of the man behind the hoax, and he was an editor at The Sun.
-Locke meticulously went about his work of trying to make people believe the stories, dropping items in the paper beforehand and establishing the unquestionable scientific reputation of the names involved (Sir John Herschel, for example).
-Then, he released the articles, where they only grew in absurdity.
+These articles were likely written by Richard Adams Locke.
+Locke was a reporter at the time for The Sun who worked meticulously to make people believe the moon stories, dropping items in the paper beforehand and establishing the unquestionable scientific reputation of those involved (Sir John Herschel, for example).
+Then, he printed the articles, allowing them to grow in their absurdity.

 But when papers were being reprinted all over the country and the world, Locke and The Sun finally had to come clean and on Sept.
 16, 1835, they finally admitted it was all a hoax.

 So while we are certainly living in the day of disinformation and "fake news," maybe you can feel better knowing that readers have been tricked into believing words in print for a long time, even if the writers behind the words were merely trying to have fun.

 Originally Published: Apr 4, 2016